MazinKarjikar/snake-game/README.md

 ### How to play
 * Download Snake Game.py executable
 * Run it!
+* Use the arrow keys to move the snake
 * If you lose, press C to play again or Q to quit!